MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 * [`enum`]: the implicit ordering of the original PostgreSQL `enum` type is not preserved, as Materialize will sort values as `text`.
 * [`money`]: the resulting `text` value cannot be cast back to e.g. `numeric`, since PostgreSQL adds typical currency formatting to the output.

+##### Dropped tables

+Materialize places dropped tables in an error state.

+However, due to limitations in the PostgreSQL logical replication stream, we only detect that tables have been dropped if some other ingested table in the publication has a schema change, such as an added column.

 ##### Truncation

-Tables replicated into Materialize should not be truncated.
-If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is recreated.
+{{< warning >}}
+Truncating tables that Materialize ingests has the potential of diverging Materialize's and PostgreSQL's table data.
+{{< /warning >}}

+Materialize's behavior in the face of `TRUNCATE` commands depends on the version of PostgreSQL used as a source:
+- Before version 11, `TRUNCATE` commands were not propagated via the logical replication stream.
+  This means Materialize receives no notification that the table was truncated and will lead to inconsistent representations of the table's data.
+- With versions 11+, Materialize places the table's source in an errored state.

-Instead, remove all rows from a table using an unqualified `DELETE`.
+Instead of using `TRUNCATE`, remove all rows from a table using an unqualified `DELETE`.

 ```sql
 DELETE FROM t;